LiangqinRen/HomePage/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently a third-year Ph.D. candidate in the [Department of Electrical Engineering and Computer Science](https://eecs.ku.edu/) at the [University of Kansas](https://ku.edu/).
+I'm currently a senior Ph.D. candidate in the [Department of Electrical Engineering and Computer Science](https://eecs.ku.edu/) at the [University of Kansas](https://ku.edu/).
 I am fortunate to be advised by Prof. [Fengjun Li](https://ittc.ku.edu/~fli/) and Prof. [Bo Luo](https://www.ittc.ku.edu/~bluo/).
 My main research interests are security and privacy issues in machine learning.

 # Educations
 - *2021.08 - Now*, Ph.D. in Computer and Information Sciences, University of Kansas